pressly/goose/README.md

 Goose is a database migration tool.
 Manage your database schema by creating incremental SQL changes or Go functions.

-Starting with [v3.0.0](https://github.com/pressly/goose/releases/tag/v3.0.0) this project adds Go module support, but maintains backwards compataibility with older `v2.x.y` tags.
+Starting with [v3.0.0](https://github.com/pressly/goose/releases/tag/v3.0.0) this project adds Go module support, but maintains backwards compatibility with older `v2.x.y` tags.

 Goose supports [embedding SQL migrations](#embedded-sql-migrations), which means you'll need go1.16 and up.
 If using go1.15 or lower, then pin [v3.0.1](https://github.com/pressly/goose/releases/tag/v3.0.1).